OSGConnect/connectbook/FsurfRemote/ProcessScan.md

      curl -L -o MRN_3_defaced.mgz 'http://stash.osgconnect.net/+fsurf/MRN_3_defaced.mgz'

-the file `MRN_3_defaced.mgz` is already defaced and anonymoized.
+`MRN_3_defaced.mgz` is an MRI file that was already defaced and anonymoized.

 ## Perfrom an Image Reconstruction

 A typical image reconstruction with Freesurfer requires the execution of autorecon1, autorecon2, and autorecon3 on MRI data.
 All three steps are handled by `Fsurf`.

 Now we do the image reconstruction of  `MRN_3_defaced.mgz` with Fsurf.
 In the file `MRN_3_defaced.mgz`,  the prefix `MRN_3` is the name of the subject.

      $ ./fsurf  --submit --subject MRN_3 --user myuser --password mypassword